What Is The Formula For Aluminum Fluoride

 Understanding the Basics: Chemical Formula and Structure

 The chemical formula for aluminum fluoride is AlF₃.
 This simple formula tells us that one molecule of aluminum fluoride contains one aluminum (Al) atom and three fluorine (F) atoms.
-The aluminum atom, a metal, has a +3 oxidation state, meaning it loses three electrons.
+Worth adding: the aluminum atom, a metal, has a +3 oxidation state, meaning it loses three electrons.
 Each fluorine atom, a nonmetal, has a -1 oxidation state, gaining one electron.
 This balance of charges leads to the neutral compound, AlF₃.

 Synthesis of Aluminum Fluoride: Methods and Processes